sotirisf/Umbraco-OmitSegmentsUrlProvider/README.md

 # Umbraco-OmitSegmentsUrlProvider
-Omits URL segments from a node's URL, based on rules specified in web.config.
+Makes Umbraco omit URL segments from a node's URL, based on rules specified in web.config.
+The URLs generated are native Umbraco URLs, i.e. no rewriting, urlAlias or redirects.

 Works with document types, e.g. omits the URL segment for doctype A if found in the path which has doctype B as parent.

 Simply put, sometimes you want to omit parts of URLs created by Umbraco (which are based on a node's path).
 Not rewrite them, not create an URL alias or a 301/302 redirect, just omit them for good.
 Like, for example, you'd like /company/pageelements/portfolio/portfolioitems/anawesomeproject to become /company/portolio/anawesomeproject.